mer-hybris/hadk.sailfishos.org/scratchbox2.rst

 Scratchbox2 target following this wiki:

 .. important::
-    Please use the 4.0.1 target or newer (same requirement as for the Platform SDK Chroot earlier)
+    Minimum version for SFOS target is 4.3.0.15 (same requirement as for the Platform SDK Chroot earlier)

 .. warning::
-    To ensure consistency with HADK build scripts, name your tooling ``SailfishOS-4.0.1`` (or whichever release you are building for) instead of wiki's suggested ``SailfishOS-latest``, and your target as ``$VENDOR-$DEVICE-$PORT_ARCH`` (instead of ``SailfishOS-latest-aarch64``).
+    To ensure consistency with HADK build scripts, name your tooling ``SailfishOS-4.3.0`` (or whichever release you are building for) instead of wiki's suggested ``SailfishOS-latest``, and your target as ``$VENDOR-$DEVICE-$PORT_ARCH`` (instead of ``SailfishOS-latest-aarch64``).
     Ignore the i486 target.